-5. For RXT-iS and GTX Limited iS models, drape a couple of shop rags or a plastic bag over the iS module to protect it from any expelled water from the intercooler.
+5. For iS models, drape a couple of shop rags or a plastic bag over the iS module to protect it from any expelled water from the intercooler.

-TYPICAL - RXT-IS MODEL ILLUSTRATED
+TYPICAL - RXT-iS MODEL ILLUSTRATED

 - 1. Hose alignment lines

 - 2. Hose clamp

 - 3. Intercooler outlet hose

 - 4. iS module

-- 6. Start and rev the engine up to 4000 RPM several times.
+6. Start and rev the engine up to 4000 RPM several times.